FAQs for City Pair Program

 No. Even though the City Pair Program is large, with sales over $2.5 Billion per year, it still represents a very small percentage of the airlines' business.
 Unless the commercial traffic warrants it, a carrier will not add a new route or improved service levels (such as nonstop) or larger aircraft for the government

-No. Use of contract fares is limited to official travel only.
+Use of contract fares is limited to official travel as authorized and approved in advance by the government agency.
 If personal travel is being taken in conjunction with official government travel, the contract fares cannot be used for that portion of the trip that is personal.

 See FTR 301-10.8 for the employee's liability when for personal convenience the employee travels by an indirect route or interrupts travel by a direct route.